New Class of Integrable Maps of the Plane: Manin Transformations with Involution Curves: Involutions curves for cubic pencils

 \subsection{Involution curves for non-singular cubic pencils}

 It is possible to construct involution curves for non-singular cubic pencils.

-\begin{proposition} Let $P(C)$ be a non-singular pencil of cubic curves, with at least 7 simple base-points $b_0,\ldots,b_6$.
-Let $Q$ be a curve of degree 3 such that $b_0$ is a double point on $Q$ and $b_1,\ldots,b_6$ are simple points on $Q$.
-Then $Q$ is an involution curve. \end{proposition}
+{ \begin{Proposition} Let $P(C)$ be a non-singular pencil of cubic curves, with base points $b_0,b_1,\ldots,b_8$.
+Let $Q$ be a curve of degree $3$ such that $b_0$ is a double point on $Q$ and six base points of $P(C)$ are simple points on~$Q$.
+Then $Q$ is an involution curve. \end{Proposition}